St. Athanasius Learning Center – Where Great Things Happen!

 The mission of St.Athanasius Catholic Academy, working in partnership with its parents and community, is to provide Academy students with a safe and caring environment to foster a sound academic education while instilling and nurturing a solid sense of Catholic Identity.
 There are opportunities to encourage students’ creativity, responsibility, scholarship, leadership, and citizenship.

 As Christians, we envision the maturation of students into life-long learners, who will use their intelligence, faith, and talent to contribute to the development of a just world.
 We endeavor to educate students who by their faith, like our patron St. Athanasius, will make their presence known.

 Welcome to Mrs. Auricchio’s page!!

 The Learning Center is a unique program offered at St. Athanasius Catholic Academy that accommodates the needs of different types of learners.
-The Learning Center offers learning opportunities in a small group setting and promotes creative learning experiences.
+It offers learning opportunities in a small group setting and promotes positive learning experiences for all students.
+The primary purpose of the Learning Center is to reinforce, review and practice basic reading/writing and math skills in a small group setting using a multi-sensory, hands-on approach to learning.
+In addition, the Learning Center can accommodate the needs of students with IEP’s on an individualized basis provided the academy can offer equitable services.

-If you have any concerns regarding your child and would like to come in to discuss with me, please feel free to contact me at the school 718-236-4791 or by email email@example.com and I can make an appoint with you.
+If you have any concerns regarding your child that you would like to discuss, please feel free to contact me at the school 718-236-4791 or by email email@example.com and I can make an appointment to meet with you.

 Please know that your child’s education is extremely important and if we work together as a team we can accomplish great things.